Jesperholm98/GenFamClust/GenFamClust/README.txt

 Now you should be able to run NC module by typing:
 'NC_standalone -f human_mouse_bit_scores.dat -o nc.txt'
 This should start the NC module with the c implementation and should take around 5-10 mins.

+6) Run GFC.
+You can now run the rest of the program by first moving to the /GenFamClust folder where main.py is located and then running:
+'python3 main.py 1 2'.
+(1 2 placeholder)